eugsim1/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Let's look at some of these values.

-As it may take a while to start up the container, we specify and initialDelaySeconds of 120, Kubernetes won't start checking if the pod is live until that period is elapsed.
-If we made that to short then we may never start the container as Kubernetes would always determine it was not alive before the container had a chance to start up properly.
+As it may take a while to start up the pod, we specify and initialDelaySeconds of 120, Kubernetes won't start checking if the pod is live until that period is elapsed.
+If we made that to short then we may never start the pod as Kubernetes may always determine it was not alive before the pod had a chance to start up properly, in that case the pod would be stopped and a new one started (which may then suffer the same problem.)

 The parameter **timeoutSeconds** specifies that for the http request to be considered failed it would not have responded in 5 seconds.
 As many http service implementations are initialized on first access we need to chose a value that is long enough for the framework to do it's lazy initialization.